econt/econt-woo-opc-plugin/readme.txt

 == Changelog ==

 = 2.0.0 = 27.05.2025
-* New - send data to external platform when plugin is updated;
+* New - send data to external platform when plugin is updated; Force send data;

 = 1.1.9 = 08.05.2025
 * Bug fix - script return when server response shipping_price is 0